SDSU Student Grievance Committee Procedures

 7.41 If a student who has brought a grievance to the Committee cannot be present at a hearing and that student has not designated a person to act in the matter before the Committee, the hearing shall be delayed by the Chair.
 If, at the end of one year, there has been no contact from the student the case will be closed.
 Letters shall be sent by the Chair to the principals regarding this decision. [up to top]

-8.3 The Chair and the Ombudsman shall have no vote on the decisions of the Committee.
+8.3 The Chair, the Vice Chair, the Student Ombudsman and the secretary to the Student Grievance Committee shall have no vote on the decisions of the Committee.

 8.4 Alternate members of the Committee may be given the floor for questions or discussion if deemed appropriate by the Chair, or if a voting member temporarily yields to an alternate member and the Chair concurs.

-8.5 A tape recording of the hearing shall be made (see section 3.3.7 of code). [up to top]
+8.5 A tape recording of the hearing shall be made (see section 3.3.7 of the Code). [up to top]

 9.0 Conduct of Hearings